ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-frame-setup.rst

 To use a different frame type you can set Q_FRAME_CLASS and Q_FRAME_TYPE.
 Q_FRAME_CLASS can be:

--  0 for quad
+-  1 for quad
--  1 for hexa
+-  2 for hexa
--  2 for octa
+-  3 for octa
--  3 for octaquad
+-  4 for octaquad
+-  5 for Y6
+-  7 for Tri
+-  10 for Tailsitter

 Within each of these frame classes the Q_FRAME_TYPE chooses the motor layout